ninjaaron/lazycli/README.rst

   if __name__ == '__main__':
       script.run()

-Notice that the subparsers have a ``**kwargs`` argument.
+Notice that the subcommands have a ``**kwargs`` argument.
 This is to catch any arguments set in the top-level command.
 The implementation of of subcommands is still in development.

 .. code:: shell